OneB1t/VcMOSTRenderMqb/README.md

 ![image](https://raw.githubusercontent.com/OneB1t/VcMOSTRenderMqb/main/render.bmp)

 My next goal is to get some usefull data from exlap channel and render them in theory it should be possible to also get data/image from AA/CP and render them onto VC.
 Any help or ideas are appreciated.

+Also to be able to run Android Auto on main unit and data on virtual cluster it is needed to patch navigation in M.I.B.
+Navignore